To borrow from the 1970 tearjerker, Love Story, ironically involving a hockey player, “Where do I begin?”

 Speaking of Acciari and fourth-line mates Connor Dewar and Blake Lizotte, my word were they superb.
 All over the Flyers, all night.
 I truly thought they’d be the difference maker.
 It pains me to think Acciari and Dewar are UFAs-to-be and may not be re-upped, especially with kids like Avery Hayes and Tanner Howe waiting in the wings.

-With so many players up for new contacts, Evgeni Malkin and Mantha the most prominent, it figures to be a summer of re-construction (or de-construction?) for our Pens.
+With so many players up for new contracts, Evgeni Malkin and Mantha the most prominent, it figures to be a summer of re-construction (or de-construction?) for our Pens.
 That makes me sad, for I truly love this team.

 True confession, there was a time earlier this season when I seriously contemplated retiring from the blogging business.
 I’m 69-years-old, still work a full-time job, and although a labor of love, the grind of writing recaps does get to you.
 Plus, there are so many great Pens sites, including Pensburgh and Pittsburgh Hockey Now.
 But this team, with its heart-‘n’-soul character and never-say-die nature, compelled me to keep on writing.